 We all know a beautiful dance scene can create a never to forget moment in cinema.
 That’s why we’ve put together a list of 12 movies that contain memorable dance scenes or that are 100% about dance.
 No point mentioning that most movies have a strong romantic component, right?

 The movie “Assassination Tango” is an American thriller of the year 2002, directed, produced and played by Robert Duvall.
-The film, conceived mainly by the actor’s passion for Buenos Aires music, tells the story of a murderer in Brooklyn, who is hired and sent to Buenos Aires to fulfill his last mission: to kill a retired general.
-There he will have to spend more time than expected on his mission and in the meantime he will be seduced by the tango and by the dance teacher he meets in a club.
+The film is conceived mainly by the actor’s passion for Buenos Aires music.
+It tells the story of a murderer in Brooklyn, who is hired and sent to Buenos Aires to fulfill his last mission: to kill a retired general.
+There, he will have to spend more time than expected on his mission.
+In the meantime he will be seduced by the tango and by the dance teacher he meets in a club.

 The next video is a scene from the film in which the protagonist dreams that he is dancing this tango so delicate and unobtrusive.